Rianxi/SQL_Job_Analysis/README.md

 - **PostgreSQL:** My preferred database management system, well-suited for handling job posting data efficiently.
 - **Visual Studio Code:** My primary workspace for managing the database and executing SQL queries seamlessly.
 - **Git & GitHub:** Vital for version control and collaboration, allowing me to track progress and share my SQL scripts and findings effectively.
-- **Python:** This is my go-to programming language for data visualization, as it seamlessly integrates into my workflow and provides a wide range of powerful libraries and tools that make it easy to create clear, informative, and visually compelling representations of data.
+- **Python:** This is my go-to programming language for data visualization, as it seamlessly integrates into my workflow and provides a wide range of powerful libraries and tools that make it easy to create clear, informative, and visually compelling representations of data...

 # THE ANALYSIS